 Today, Andrew shares with us some important information about MyAgedCare which may help you better understand your journey.
 Andrew and his team have already helped countless VisAbility clients’ transition to the MyAgedCare system, and seen how much they’ve benefited from the continued funding of our services.
 For those who aren’t too familiar with this new system, he often describes MyAgedCare as similar to the NDIS, but for over 65-year-olds.
 If you or someone you know is transitioning to MyAgedCare and would like some assistance, please don’t hesitate to get in touch with our friendly team.

-“Firstly, MyAgedCare is a government initiative and the main entry point to access services in Western Australia for people over 65-years-old.
+“Firstly, MyAgedCare is a government initiative and the main entry point to access services in Australia for people over 65-years-old.
 This new system means that people will have greater choice and will receive care based on their needs and situation.
 When you are assessed by MyAgedCare, you will either receive Commonwealth Home Support Program funding or a Home Care Package, depending on your level of needs.

 Secondly, the differences between a Home Care Package and Commonwealth Home Support Program (CHSP) is significant however they both offer support for you to stay at home.
 CHSP, funded by the Commonwealth, provides specific services at a basic level of care.
 Many people start with CHSP and see this as a stepping stone before they go onto receive a Home Care Package.
 The CHSP service is assessed by the Regional Assessment Service (RAS) and allows you to choose from a set menu of basic services including allied health, home modifications and social support.
 However, flexibility of the range of services covered is limited.